ufo-github/ponyfoo/posts/2013-07-08_getting-over-jquery.md

 ## DOM Querying, Selectors

 > One of the most important mechanisms in browsers is querying the DOM to obtain a reference to HTML nodes.
 Yet, `querySelector`, by far the best option to perform such requests, is relatively unknown to the average developer.
-It's as if we're stuck with either `getElementById`, or _using jQuery_.
+It's as if they're stuck with either `getElementById`, or _using jQuery_.

 Truth is, `querySelector` and `querySelectorAll` are [broadly](http://caniuse.com/queryselector "Can I Use querySelector?") supported in all major browsers, with the exception of `IE < 8`.
 That is _really good_ browser support.
 That is, in fact, one of the major reasons jQuery decided to _drop support_ for `IE < 9` in [their v2 branch](http://blog.jquery.com/2013/04/18/jquery-2-0-released/ "jQuery 2.0 Released").